azizebil/DSA210/README.md

 - **Wind Speed (m/s)**
 - **Weather Condition** (Clear, Rain, Snow, Cloudy, etc.)
 - **Sunlight Hours** (hours of daylight per day)
-- **Extreme Weather Conditions** (Snow, Rain, Storms, etc.)

-### 2. Productivity (Screen Time) Data
+### 2. Screen Time & Productivity Data

-Screen time data will be gathered from both my computer and phone.
-Additionally, my phone will record sleep data.
+Screen time data will be gathered from both phone and computer applications.
+Sleep data will also be recorded.
 The dataset includes:

 - **Date (YYYY-MM-DD)**
 - **Total Screen Time** (hours)
-- **Time Spent on Work Apps** (Google Docs, IDEs, emails, etc.)
+- **Time on Work Apps** (Google Docs, IDEs, email)
-- **Time Spent on Social Media** (Instagram, Twitter, etc.)
+- **Time on Social Media** (Instagram, Twitter, etc.)
-- **Time Spent on Gaming Apps**
+- **Time on Gaming Apps**
-- **Time Spent on YouTube/Entertainment**
+- **Time on YouTube/Entertainment**
-- **Break Frequency** (How often breaks are taken)
+- **Break Frequency**
-- **Sleep Data** (Recorded from phone)
+- **Sleep Duration**
+- **Exam Period** (binary: exam week or not)

 ## Research Questions

-1. Does higher temperature correlate with more time on social media?
+1. Does daily weather condition (e.g., clear, rainy, cloudy) affect time spent on work-related applications?
+2. Is social media usage correlated with temperature changes?
-2. Does cloudy weather increase gaming time?
+3. Does cloudy weather lead to increased gaming time?
-3. Does more sunlight improve work productivity?
+4. Does more sunlight increase time spent on work apps?
-4. Do extreme weather conditions impact productivity and screen time?
+5. Do exam periods influence the relationship between weather and work app usage?

 ## Hypothesis

-- **Null Hypothesis (H0)**: Weather conditions have no significant impact on screen time productivity.
+- **Null Hypothesis (H0)**: Weather conditions and exam periods have no significant impact on the time spent on work-related applications.
-- **Alternative Hypothesis (H1)**: Weather conditions significantly influence productivity and screen time usage.
+- **Alternative Hypothesis (H1)**: Weather conditions and exam periods significantly affect the time spent on work-related applications.

+Separate hypotheses will also be tested for other screen time categories.

 ## Methods

 ### Data Collection

-- Weather data will be collected from Meteoroloji Genel Müdürlüğü (General Directorate of Meteorology).
+- Weather data will be scraped daily from the General Directorate of Meteorology.
-- Screen time data will be extracted from my computer and phone applications.
+- Screen time and sleep data will be exported weekly from device usage tracking tools.
-- Sleep data will be recorded using my phone.
+- Exam dates will be manually logged.

 ### Data Preparation and Analysis

-1. **Data Cleaning**: Remove missing values, format dates, and normalize data.
+1. **Data Cleaning**: Remove missing values, format dates, and normalize features.
-2. **Exploratory Data Analysis (EDA)**: Identify trends, outliers, and distributions.
+2. **Exploratory Data Analysis (EDA)**:
-3. **Correlation Analysis**: Examine relationships between weather variables and productivity.
-Categorize days into "High Productivity," "Low Productivity," and "Moderate Productivity."
+   - Visualize distributions and time trends.
+   - Use heatmaps and boxplots to explore relationships.
+3. **Statistical Analysis**:
+   - ANOVA or Kruskal-Wallis test to compare usage across weather types.
+   - Correlation matrices.
+   - Regression models including weather and exam period as features.
+4. **Optional**: Classification of days into work-dominant or entertainment-dominant using thresholds on work app usage.

 ## Data Collection Period

-The data will be collected over 14 weeks from the start of the academic term.
+The data will be collected **daily over a 14-week period**, aligned with the academic term, and will include exam periods.

 ## Expected Outcomes

-1. Identification of weather conditions that enhance or hinder productivity.
+1. Identification of weather conditions that promote or hinder time spent on work apps.
-2. Insights into behavioral patterns based on environmental factors.
+2. Behavioral insights related to environmental and academic factors.
-3. A predictive model for estimating productivity based on weather conditions.
+3. A simple predictive model estimating daily productivity based on weather and calendar features.

 <!--
 ## Installation